-- 4.2.8 Requirements in Respect to Long-Term Monitoring and Maintenance - 4.2.8.1 For the length of Phase 2 of the Contract, the Contractor shall provide a maintenance period for the maintenance and management of the landscape and ecological habitat and reinstatement works within the operational site boundary.
-All maintenance work during this period in the PBP area shall be undertaken from the access road only or alternatively on foot. - 4.2.8.2 Control of invasive plants in PBP within the operational site boundary including the area of reestablished plant communities is essential to the long term success of habitat reinstatement and shall form part of the maintenance programme.
-Monitoring shall therefore take place of all disturbed areas and action taken to remove non-native vegetation (weeds) when and wherever they occur, to prevent a build up of a soil seed bank and subsequent spread. - 4.2.8.3 A long-term management plan for landscape and ecological maintenance will be developed by the Employer's Environmental Consultant (the Engineer) in parallel with completion of the EIA and refinement of the design which the Contractor shall adhere to.
+4.2.6 Requirements in Respect to Long-Term Monitoring and Maintenance

+- 4.2.6.1 For the length of Phase 2 of the Contract, the Contractor shall provide a maintenance period for the maintenance and management of the landscape and ecological habitat and reinstatement works within the operational site boundary.
+All maintenance work during this period in the PBP area shall be undertaken from the access road only or alternatively on foot. - 4.2.6.2 Control of invasive plants in PBP within the operational site boundary including the area of reestablished plant communities is essential to the long term success of habitat reinstatement and shall form part of the maintenance programme.
+Monitoring shall therefore take place of all disturbed areas and action taken to remove non-native vegetation (weeds) when and wherever they occur, to prevent a build up of a soil seed bank and subsequent spread. - 4.2.6.3 A long-term management plan for landscape and ecological maintenance will be developed by the Employer's Environmental Consultant (the Engineer) in parallel with the refinement of the design which the Contractor shall adhere to.
 A preliminary approach has therefore been developed and includes a requirement for the following landscape and ecological monitoring and maintenance to be undertaken by a suitably qualified specialist in conjunction with the relevant Departments of SHG. - Following planting, plant establishment shall be monitored on a quarterly basis and reported to SHG for all areas of habitat reinstatement within the airport site.
 Replacement planting may be required on an annual basis where plant densities fall below agreed densities (to be determined by Employer's Environmental Consultant (the Engineer)).
-Non-native vegetation (weeds) and invasive plants shall also be removed. - All plant material shall be irrigated for a minimum of 2 years post planting and closely monitored for this period.
+Non-native vegetation (weeds) and invasive plants shall also be removed. - Invasive plant species will also be removed from drainage channels and ditches and from the outlets of drainage channels and ditches whilst maintaining soil erosion protection. - All plant material shall be irrigated for a minimum of 2 years post planting and closely monitored for this period.
 Irrigation of plant material shall be strictly controlled and directed to each plant.
-Careful control shall be given to irrigation in the vicinity of the central basin. - 4.2.8.4 Where there is concern that mitigation is not proceeding satisfactorily, additional checks may be needed and remedial action taken accordingly.
+Careful control shall be given to irrigation in the vicinity of the central basin. - 4.2.6.4 Where there is concern that mitigation is not proceeding satisfactorily, additional checks may be needed and remedial action taken accordingly.